nan-hs7/oss-audit-24MEI10072/README.md

 >>: appends the subsequent lines to the end of the file so you don't lose the previous content.
 $(whoami): dynamically inserts your system username into the filename.
 Aliases Comment: included at the top to demonstrate the concept as requested by the prompt.

+**How to run script:**
+1. Open terminal
+2. Make it executable using chmod +x *.sh
+3. run the 5 scripts

+**Conclusion**
+The project demonstrates practical use of shell scripting using Linux and helps understand the importance of tools in system managemnet and automation.